Brave Little Tailor: Plot

 Gossip that Mickey has killed seven giants with one blow quickly spreads around the kingdom.
 The king summons him and asks if he really "killed seven at one blow".
 He goes into an elaborate retelling of how he killed the seven (flies, not giants as the king believes), which impresses the king enough to appoint him "Royal High Killer of the Giant".
 On discovering the misunderstanding, all of Mickey's confidence disappears, and he attempts to stammer his way out of the assignment.
 The king thinks he is holding out for a bigger payday and offers him increasingly vast riches and then (at her suggestion) the hand of his only daughter, Princess Minnie, in marriage if he can kill, or at least subdue, the giant.
-Smitten with Minnie, Mickey proclaims that he'll "cut [the giant] down to my size", and sets off for the giant's lair.
-When the gates of the town close behind him, however, his confidence fails him and he wants to turn back, but he sees Minnie and the townspeople screaming him on from the walls and decides to soldier on.
+Smitten with Minnie, Mickey proclaims he'll "cut [the giant] down to my size" and sets off.
+When the gates of the town close behind him, however, his confidence fails him and he wants to turn back, but he sees Minnie and the townspeople cheering him on from the walls and decides to soldier on.

-"Gosh," Mickey sighs to himself, wondering what to do.
-"I dunno how to catch a giant."
-Just then, the giant appears, forcing Mickey to scramble for a place to hide as the giant crushes rocks, trees, and buildings under his feet while searching the countryside for food.
-He sits down on a barn and eats a cart of pumpkins as if they were grapes.
-Mickey, who was hiding in the cart with the pumpkins, clings to the giant's uvula to keep from being swallowed, which gives the giant a case of the hiccups.
-To remedy this, the giant pulls a water well from the ground and drinks from it as though it were a thermos, and Mickey is saved from the giant's stomach by clinging to the well's bucket.
-The reprieve is short-lived, however, as the giant almost immediately grabs the haystack in which Mickey seeks refuge and rolls it into a cigarette, lighting it with the stove from a nearby house (after he lifts off the roof to get it).
+"Gosh," Mickey sighs to himself later.
+"I don't know how to catch a giant." he says, sitting in a field of a deserted countryside wondering what to do.
+Just then, the giant appears, forcing Mickey to scramble for a place to hide as the giant's feet crush rocks, trees and buildings, and causes nearby local animals to flee as he walks, until he stops to sit on a barn.
+He picks up a cart of pumpkins and eats them, as if they were grapes, with increasing handfuls until he dumps the rest into his mouth.
+Mickey, who was hiding in the cart with the pumpkins, keeps himself from being swallowed with them by clinging to the giant's uvula, which gives the giant a case of the hiccups.
+To remedy this, the giant pulls a water well from the ground and drinks from it as though it were a thermos, and Mickey is saved from drowning in the giant's stomach by getting caught by the well's bucket.
+The reprieve is short-lived, however, as the giant almost immediately grabs the haystack in which Mickey seeks refuge and rolls it into a cigarette, and then to light it, lifts off the roof of a nearby house to get its stove so he can use it like a lighter.
 He then leans on a silo to relax.
 The smoke makes Mickey sneeze, which finally brings him to the attention of the giant.